Eliasdb/Vue-udemy-exercises/README.md

 *Side note: you can also use it like this: `${name} is cool.` with template strings(the two back ticks)*

 - map() = creates new array with the output chosen by you(?)
+- Arrow functions do not have their own this.
+They are not well suited for defining object methods.
+Arrow functions are not hoisted.
+They must be defined before they are used.

 **Default parameters**